12ProjectsIn12Months/.github/README.md

 🔗 [LinkedIn](https://www.linkedin.com/in/ryanseeras/)

 ### Andrea - Engineering 🌍
 *Engineer who loves to build things with code.
 While traveling the world.
 Because why not?
-Remote work is the best work.*
+Remote work is the best work.*</br>
 🔗 [LinkedIn](https://www.linkedin.com/in/andreamagazzini/)

 ### Richard - Engineering 🚀
 *Full-stack builder who has a dog named like a programming language.
-(We won't tell you which one, but it's probably not "Ruby".)*
+(We won't tell you which one, but it's probably not "Ruby".)*</br>
 🔗 [LinkedIn](https://www.linkedin.com/in/richard-menning/)

 ## 🎨 What We Build